 National Textile Museum:

 This museum showcases Bhutanese history and culture through textiles and fabrics.
 One of the most notable things in Bhutan is the traditional dress worn by the locals.
-Men wear the Gho, a knee length robe that is tied at the waist by a traditional belt known as Kera.
-Women wear the Kira, a long, ankle length dress which is accompanied by a light outer jacket known as a Tego with an inner layer known as a Wonju.
+Men wear the Gho, a robe that reaches down to your knees and is tied at the waist by a time honored belt called Kera.
+Women wear the Kira which is a long length dress up to the ankle.
+The dress is covered by a light outer jacket called a Tego with an inner layer called Wonju.